Introduction¶

 to both a generator function and a generator object.

-is like return
+yield is like return¶

-optionally return a value back to the caller of the function they are
+Both yield and return optionally return a value back to the caller of the function they are

-suspends the execution of the rest of the function leaving the possibility open
+in. yield suspends the execution of the rest of the function leaving the possibility open

 for a resumption of execution.
-In contrast, return
+In contrast, return ends the

 execution of the rest of the function without any chance of resumption.
 This is best